cern-it-efp/EOSC-Testsuite/README.rst

 |                              | | CloudSigma                                                                    |
 +------------------------------+---------------------------------------------------------------------------------+

-The test suite is being tested in several additional cloud providers.
+The suite is being tested in several additional cloud providers.
 As tests are concluded the cloud providers names will be added in the table above.

 Release notes
 ---------------------------------------------